Live From EuropeSaturday, July 4

 Sweden votes to back laws reinforcing its immigration crackdown So-called good behaviour legislation fiercely criticised by opposition politicians and rights groupsSwedens parliament has voted to escalate the countrys crackdown on immigrant rights, backing laws that allow authorities to revoke residency permits based on a vague criteria of bad behaviour and obliging most public sector workers to report anyone suspected of being undocumented.The new legislation comes ahead of parliamentary elections in September, pitting the centre-right government, which currently depends on the support of the far-right Sweden Democrats to govern, against a far right that has said its intent is to create one of Europes most hostile environments for non-Europeans.
 Continue reading...

-theguardian · about 3 hours ago
+theguardian · 18 days ago

 Live From Europe